ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-date-input/readme.md

 When a valid `value` is provided, the component hydrates the internal year, month, and day fields and normalizes its aggregate value to a full UTC ISO timestamp.

-When the aggregate value changes, listen for host `input` and `change` events and read the normalized value from `event.target.value`, similar to a native form control.
+When the aggregate value changes, listen for the component `input` and `change` events and read the normalized value from `event.target.value`, similar to a native form control.
 For convenience, the same aggregate value is also available in `event.detail.value`.
 The existing `inputOnInput` and `inputOnChange` custom events remain available if you need the field-level detail.

 ### Forms